Macroeconomic Analysis - ECOX5002

 Reassessment methods

-If the overall module mark is a fail, reassessments in failed assessments are taken again in the following trimester, in order to achieve the overall pass mark of 40%.
+Taken again in the following trimester, in order to achieve the overall pass mark of 40%

 Indicative reading